 His epic treatise shows the ills of today’s system and guides us toward smarter policies to fix the status quo.
 It won’t be an easy fight, and he knows that.
 But until we do, if motorists don’t pay for parking, society at large must pay for it in other ways — traffic congestion, energy consumption, degraded design, urban sprawl, and the high opportunity costs for land.

 A framework for change

-One of the highlights of Shoup's writing is his ability to expertly metaphors that really make you think.
-Here are the top metaphor's you'll find The High Cost of Free Parking:
+One of the highlights of Shoup's writing is his ability to expertly craft analogies that really make you think.
+Here are the top analogies you'll find The High Cost of Free Parking: